Brigitte Bandit: Activism

 Bandit has spoken against anti-drag bills in Texas since 2022, including Senate Bill 12 and Senate Bill 1601.

-Her first testimony against Senate Bill 12 went viral, both for her full drag look (the photo of which was named one of Times Top 100 Photos of 2023) and because she pointed out the "absurdity" of the bill because, as someone who was assigned female at birth and who performs a feminine character, Bandit would not be bound by the proposed laws.
-During her second testimony against the bill, later in 2023, Bandit again appeared in drag, in a dress which featured the Texas flag and the names of the children killed in the 2022 Uvalde shooting and the 2023 Allen, Texas shooting, with the slogan "Defend our kids against gun violence.
+Their first testimony against Senate Bill 12 went viral, both for her full drag look (the photo of which was named one of Times Top 100 Photos of 2023) and because she pointed out the "absurdity" of the bill because, as someone who was assigned female at birth and who performs a feminine character, Bandit would not be bound by the proposed laws.
+During their second testimony against the bill, later in 2023, Bandit again appeared in drag, in a dress which featured the Texas flag and the names of the children killed in the 2022 Uvalde shooting and the 2023 Allen, Texas shooting, with the slogan "Defend our kids against gun violence.
 Restrict guns, not drag" on her back.
 After the bill was passed, Bandit was one of five plaintiffs in the ACLU's lawsuit against it.

 Bandit has received online harassment for her visible opposition to the bills, including death threats and doxing.

-In December 2023, Dolly Parton gifted Bandit a custom guitar in honor of her activism.
+In December 2023, Dolly Parton gifted Bandit a custom guitar in honor of their activism.

 In June 2024, Bandit spoke at the 2024 Texas Democratic Convention.
-Clips of her speech, which focused on youth access to gender-affirming healthcare, were shared by Libs of TikTok, drawing online ire from many right-wing commentators, who claimed she was a man "promoting sex-change surgery for minors," although she did not mention surgery in her speech.
-Later that month, she traveled to Washington, D.C. to lobby for the Equality Act, a proposed law which would include gender identity and sexual orientation in federal nondiscrimination policies.
+Clips of her speech, which focused on youth access to gender-affirming healthcare, were shared by Libs of TikTok, drawing online ire from many right-wing commentators, who claimed they were a man "promoting sex-change surgery for minors," although she did not mention surgery in her speech.
+Later that month, they traveled to Washington, D.C. to lobby for the Equality Act, a proposed law which would include gender identity and sexual orientation in federal nondiscrimination policies.

+Beginning in January 2025, Bandit hosted LegiSLAYtion & Liberation, a weekly event in Austin focused on summarizing weekly political news in an educational and comedic style.